imperionite/cp2a/README.md

 An Employee Management System project and extension of the [milestone project from CP 1 course](https://github.com/imperionite/cp1).

+**Project Description**

+The MotorPH Employee Management System is a basic employee management application for the fictional organization MotorPH, built using Spring Boot, a user-friendly Java framework designed for web applications and RESTful APIs.
+It utilizes MySQL as its database management system, chosen for its reliability and performance.

+This system allows users to log in and perform CRUD (Create, Read, Update, Delete) operations on employee records.
+Using Spring Boot and a REST API architecture simplifies development and enhances scalability and management of employee data.

+**Rationale for Technology Choices**

+Spring Boot was chosen for its ease of use and reduced configuration needs, enabling developers to focus on coding.
+MySQL was selected over CSV files for its robust and scalable data management capabilities.
+Additionally, a JavaScript frontend framework replaces the original Java Swing, providing a dynamic and responsive user interface across devices.

+**Justification for Deviating from the Course Syllabus**

+The deviations from the course syllabus are justified for several reasons:

+1. **Technological Relevance**: Spring Boot and MySQL reflect current industry practices.
+2. **Enhanced Functionality**: The combination of Spring Boot and a JavaScript frontend offers improved scalability and user experience.
+3. **Improved Learning Outcomes**: Engaging with these technologies equips developers with valuable skills.

 ```sh
 # delete maven cache libraries in main repo
 rm -rf ~/.m2/repository